meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 	- Based off adaptive function
 - Relying on mental imagery to intensify recall is associated with greater perceived savoring capacity than relying primarily on behavioral strategies to intensify recall.
 	- Based on work in guided imagery.
-- Women will report spending more time reminiscing about positive memories and having a greater capacity to savor positive experience; will be more likely to use reminiscence to gain constructive self-insight and are less likely to use reminiscence to escape from the pr
+- Women will report spending more time reminiscing about positive memories and having a greater capacity to savor positive experience; will be more likely to use reminiscence to gain constructive self-insight and are less likely to use reminiscence to escape from the present.
+### Results
+Young people seem to reminisce most often about relationships with other people rather than objects,